-Most of the properties within Leyburn are finished with either local stone or render.
-Stonework is generally dressed, squared coursed rubble or random rubble roughly brought to courses.
-Render is lime based and either roughcast or smooth, often with a surface treatment of lime wash to give colour.
-(See page 7).
-The use of brick is rare.
-Alterations to these materials should not be made and any new work should match the existing.
-Render was often used to give poor quality stonework weatherproofing.
+Most of the properties are finished with either stone or render.
+Stonework is generally dressed, squared coursed rubble or random rubble.

+Render is lime based and either roughcast or smooth, often with a surface treatment of lime wash to give colour (see colour).
+The use of hand made bricks is rare.
+Alterations to these materials should not be made.
+Render was often used to give poor quality stone work weatherproofing.
 The stonework underneath was never designed to be seen and in these cases the render should not be removed.